FAQ for Parents

 What is the tuition for a study abroad program?

 Tuition costs vary.
-The costs for Partner Affiliate programs can be found on the web or in the bulletins for those programs.
+The costs for Partner Affiliate programs can be found on the web or in the brochures for those programs.
 CLU programs base tuition directly on the costs of attending a semester at CLU.
 Additional costs and travel expenses vary according to the program.

 What is housing like on a study abroad program?